aksahil2205/Compiler/README.md

 	<> Sample2.cu
 	<> read_me.txt

-<o> Sample1.cu : Contains C code with correct syntax
+<> Sample1.cu : Contains C code with correct syntax
-<o> Sample2.cu : Contains C code with incorrect syntax
+<> Sample2.cu : Contains C code with incorrect syntax
 	{You can modify them as per your wish}

 [Note : You can change the input file by changing the filename in line:154 of cucu.y]